Make your own wedding veil

 Now round off the top left edge of the fabric by pinning to mark it and then cutting in a smooth motion.
 If you need a guide, try a large serving platter.
 You want to be left with a quarter-circle shape:

 Unfold the tulle completely.
 At this point you have one layer of tulle.
-The dashed red lines below show where the folds used to be:
+The dashed orange lines below show where the folds used to be:

 Fold the tulle crosswise from right to left, but you don’t have to bring it all the way over.
 You can match the ends up for a single-length veil, or you can leave a few inches between the edges for a nice layered look.
 If you keep a shorter layer, it can be used as a blusher if you like.
 At this point you should verify that the length is exactly what you want and if it’s too long, cut one of the rounded ends shorter, as needed.

-You will now have to decide if you want the edges of your veil’s two layers to come all the way up to the top of the veil or not.
-If you choose to have the edges come up to the top, the top of your veil will be puffier.
+You will now have to decide whether or not you want the side edges of your veil’s two layers to come all the way up to the top.
+If you choose to have the edges come up to the top, the top of your veil will be fuller and puffier.
 This decision is particularly noticeable if you plan to put a ribbon trim on the edges, because the ribbon will clearly be only at the bottom or will go up to your head, depending on your choice.
-This picture illustrates the two variations:
+This diagram illustrates the two variations:

-Now take your gathered portion of tulle and sew it securely to either a simple French comb or a barrette.
+Now take your gathered portion of tulle and sew it securely to either a simple French comb, or a barrette if you prefer.

-You can still wear a fancy tiara or decorative barrette if you like; just place it right in front of your veil on your head.
-If you wish, you may also be able to sew the veil directly to the tiara, depending on its style.
+You can still wear a fancy tiara or decorative barrette if you like, by just placing it right in front of your veil on your head.
+Depending on your tiara’s style, you may be able to sew the veil directly to it.
+You can also sew silk flowers or ribbons to the comb to decorate it.

 Now go back with scissors and trim the excess tulle right next to the ribbon.
 And don’t worry about trimming it perfectly.
 I promise that nobody more than 2 feet away from you will even be able to see it!